Tatang94/sipaling/replit.md

 - June 30, 2025: Resolved all API endpoints and confirmed application is fully functional
 - June 30, 2025: Successfully migrated from Replit Agent to Replit environment with new PostgreSQL database
 - June 30, 2025: Created and seeded PostgreSQL database with complete schema and sample data
+- June 30, 2025: Expanded city coverage to include major cities from all 38 provinces across Indonesia
+- June 30, 2025: Added comprehensive kos data for Medan, Padang, Palembang, Makassar, Manado, Banjarmasin, Balikpapan, Denpasar, and Mataram
+- June 30, 2025: Updated popular cities component to display 24 cities from Sabang to Merauke with authentic regional data
 - June 30, 2025: Implemented comprehensive payment system with WhatsApp notifications
 - June 30, 2025: Added payment processing, proof upload, and status tracking features
 - June 30, 2025: Created dedicated payment page with multiple payment methods support